Board of Governance

 Now retired, she is not only involved with Volunteering Hawkes Bay but also serves on the New Zealand Red Cross East Coast Area Council and is an active member for Hawke's Bay Heritage Trails and Historic Places Hawke's Bay committees.

-I am also a qualified lawyer in New Zealand and the U.K..
-Prior to moving to Hawke’s Bay, I spent 10 years working in finance law in London, and prior to that worked at firms in Auckland and Dunedin where I gained a wide range of legal experience.
-Alongside that I have been involved with other not-for profit boards, offering legal and business expertise.
+Kia ora koutou, I have lived in Hawke’s Bay since 2010 when my husband and I moved here with our two children, to take over at a small organic winery.
+I managed business development, logistics, compliance, sales and marketing for the winery.
+We recently sold the winery, which has given me more time to contribute to the voluntary sector.
+I am a qualified lawyer in New Zealand and the U.K..
+Prior to moving to Hawke’s Bay, I spent 10 years working in finance law in London, and prior to that worked at law firms in Auckland and Dunedin where I gained a wide range of legal experience. |

 Although a recent addition to the VHB team I was introduced to the organisation and its active support of the HB community during Cyclone Gabrielle.
 As a volunteer it was great to witness the organisation and co-ordination of the volunteer communities in the region.